Communities

 I think the pub is an indispensable part of British people’s life, attracting people of from all walks of life.
 The regular moment in the pub makes them feel refreshed and relieved.
 I realised that what attracts people to head into the pubs is not only the alcohol and the food but also the incomparably talkative and relaxing atmosphere.

-Theme: Community By Sylwia Ciszewska-Peciak
+By Sylwia Ciszewska-Peciak

 Puffed Rice